Sokrates1989/nameTheCountDown-lightweight/README.md

 4) Download the full repository or make a git clone of this project.
 4.1) OPTIONAL: If you want you can edit the password / username in the docker-compose.yml file (If you edit MYSQL_ROOT_PASSWORD, make sure to use the same password for both phpmyadmin and db)
 5) cd to the base directory where you copied / pulled this file in step 4. (you have to use a cli for this: powershell, cmd, shell, ssh to your host device using putty or similar)
 6) Run the docker compose command.
+There will be errors, because we must set up the database when it is up.
+For now we ignore the error, but we need the database up and running.
 (This might take a while, because it installs alpine, python, pip, mysql and phpmyadmin)
 ```bash
 # to keep it running in the background.
 docker-compose up -d --build